Ghosted after applying? Here are 6 reasons why you haven't heard back

 Am I going to have to go through this hiring process again in a few months if they quit?

-Apply for jobs that are a good match for your skills and experience level.
+Apply for jobs that are a good match for your skills and experience level (hint, check your daily job matches!)

 You didn’t follow up

 Some companies like it when an applicant follows up.
 It shows initiative and that you genuinely care about getting that job.
-There’s nothing wrong with reaching out if you haven’t heard anything in a few weeks.
+There’s nothing wrong with reaching out if you haven’t heard anything.
 But if they didn’t select you, don’t expect them to tell you why because usually they won’t.
 Why not?
 Because from a legal standpoint, the less they say, the better!
 Also they don’t want to open a window for follow-up questions from people they passed on.

-If you weren’t hired, stay positive!
+If you were ghosting, stay positive!
+You don't want to work for a company who doesn't value your time and effort.
 Learn from each application experience and you’ll get better and better.